 10:22AM SEPTEMBER 15TH, 1963

-Four young girls were killed and many other people injured in a racially motivated bombing during services in Montgomery, Alabama.
+Four young girls were killed, and many other children injured, in a racially motivated bombing before Sunday morning church services in Birmingham, Alabama.

-Addie Mae Collins, Denise McNair, Cynthia Wesley, and Carole Robertson
+Addie Mae Collins, Denise McNair, Cynthia Wesley, Carole Robertson

 A Solemn Public Memorial